 Saving Stations: Once a station is playing, you can use the Save to Preset button on the main dashboard to permanently lock it to one of your 1-6 Preset buttons.

-Tap the circular Spotify button at the bottom of the main dashboard to open the Spotify Modal.
+Tap the circular Spotify icon at the bottom of the main dashboard to open the Spotify Modal.

 Resume Last Session: The giant green button does exactly what it says.
 Tap it to instantly wake your speaker from standby, clear any frozen audio buffers, and force it to resume exactly what you were listening to during your last Spotify session.

-Accessing the Menu: Tap the Settings gear icon in the top right corner of the main dashboard, scroll to the bottom, and tap the pink Play from URL button.
+Access this menu by tapping the Settings gear icon in the top right corner of the main dashboard, scrolling to the bottom, and tapping the pink Play from URL button.

-Casting a Stream: Enter an optional name for the station (so you know what is playing), paste your raw audio link into the URL field, and tap the bright pink ▶ Cast Stream button.
+App-Only Setup (Bluetooth/AirPlay): Enter an optional name, paste your raw audio link into the URL field, and tap the pink Cast Stream button.
+(Note: Please ensure your phone is connected to the speaker via Bluetooth/AirPlay first).

 Saving Custom URLs: Just like standard radio stations, once your custom URL is playing, you can return to the main dashboard and use the Save to Preset button to permanently bind it to one of your 1-6 quick-access slots.

 Controller Pro features a powerful "Hybrid Engine" that allows you to stream your own personal music files directly over your Wi-Fi network.
-It natively supports both standard DLNA NAS drives (like Synology or Ubuntu servers) and Windows PC libraries created via the official Bose app.
+It natively supports both standard DLNA NAS drives (like Synology or Ubuntu servers) and Windows PC libraries.

 Access this feature by tapping the Settings gear icon, then tapping Browse Local NAS.

-When you first open the NAS Library, the app will scan your network and display all available media servers.
+Managing Existing Media Servers (All Users) When you first open the NAS Library, the app will display the media servers your speakers already know about.

 Status Indicators: A green dot next to a server means it is online and ready.
 A red dot means the server is currently sleeping or offline.